joolof/DDiT/README.md

 from DDiT import Disk
 disk = Disk()
 disk.a = 0.6
-disk.i = 60.
+disk.i = 60. * np.pi / 180.
 disk.e = 0.3
 disk.compute_model()
 ```
+But in that case, you have to make sure that you put the angles in radians (and check the convention for how the position angle is defined).
 Once the model is computed, you will find the images in the variables `disk.intensity` and `disk.polarized` for the total and polarized intensity.

 ## References